Acehnese–Portuguese conflicts: Battle of Formoso River, 1615

 Portuguese technical drawing of a galleon, 1616.

 In 1615, Iskandar Muda led a successful campaign against Johor with a large fleet of 100 galleys, 150 ghurab, 250 junks, lancharas, calaluzes and about 40,000 men.
 On the way back, the sultan intended to attack Portuguese Malacca and anchored his fleet within Formoso River.
 It was the largest fleet the Acehnese had ever mobilized for an attack against Malacca.

 In what was "one of the bloodiest battles the Portuguese fought in south-east Asia", the Acehnese suffered so much damage they were forced to call off their plans and return to Aceh.

 Battle of Perak, 1620

 Aceh conquered Perak in 1620.
 The Acehnese detached 20 ships that sailed to the vicinity of Portuguese Malacca but were detected by the Portuguese and so they sailed away.
-The presence of 4 large warships in Malacca demonstrated that the Portuguese were ready to defend their interests in the region against Aceh, Iskander Muda asked the Dutch for assistance against those ships in return for extension of the Contract in Tiku.
+The presence of 4 large warships in Malacca demonstrated that the Portuguese were ready to defend their interests in the region against Aceh, Iskandar Muda asked the Dutch for assistance against those ships in return for extension of the Contract in Tiku.

-Having gotten information of Aceh activity in Perak, the captain of Malacca dispatched 9 oar vessels under the command of Fernão da Costa to the vicinity of Peark, so as to scout the Acehnese armada and escort a number of Portuguese merchant ships that were expected to arrive.
+Having gotten information of Aceh activity in Perak, the captain of Malacca dispatched 9 oar vessels under the command of Fernão da Costa to the vicinity of Perak, so as to scout the Acehnese armada and escort a number of Portuguese merchant ships that were expected to arrive.
 Fernão da Costa attacked a number of Acehnese ships within the river, and then withdrew.

+Siege of Malacca, 1622

+On 4 December 1622, an Acehnese fleet composed of 250 vessels of various categories, was besieging the city of Malacca when it was attacked by a Portuguese armada, numbering no more than 30 vessels, led by Nuno Álvares Botelho.
+The Lusitanians inflicted a complete defeat on the Muslims, many of their vessels were captured, and among them was a huge galley which had 100 pieces of artillery.